 How many people are diagnosed with skin cancer daily?

-Every day, 9,500 Americans are diagnosed with skin cancer.
+- Every day, more than 9,500 Americans are diagnosed with skin cancer.

 How common is skin cancer?